-Alec Haydon is a commercial barrister who has acquired a broad range of experience having acted in significant, high profile, high value, disputes involving a wide variety of issues.
-He is a sought-after senior junior on whom silks know they can rely but he enjoys opportunities to act as leader or as sole advocate both in trials and in heavy, contested, interlocutory hearings which can involve anything from the extent of disclosure to making applications for injunctions and freezing orders.
+Alec Haydon is a commercial barrister who has acquired a broad range of experience acting in significant, high profile, high value, disputes involving a wide variety of issues and litigants.
+Before taking silk, he was sought-after as a senior junior by the most successful commercial practitioners but also enjoyed opportunities to act as leader or as sole advocate both in trials and in heavy, contested, interlocutory hearings which could involve anything from the extent of disclosure to making applications for injunctions and freezing orders.

-Alec is recognised in the directories as a Leading Junior in Commercial Litigation, Civil Fraud and Energy & Natural Resources.
+Alec has been recognised in the directories as a Leading junior barrister in Commercial Litigation, Civil Fraud and Energy & Natural Resources.

 Alec has been involved in a wide range of general commercial disputes as illustrated by the examples below.
 He is recognised to have good commercial judgment and an ability to identify the key issues in a case from an early stage of the proceedings.

 DP World Djibouti FZCO v Port de Djibouti SA EWHC 2340 (Comm) – Acting for DPW successfully obtaining an injunction under section 44(3) of the Arbitration Act 1996 preventing PDSA from taking control of DCT, a joint venture company, pending resolution by a London-seated arbitration of the dispute as to whether the parties’ joint venture agreement has been terminated under Djibouti law and what effect that has on the Articles of Association of the joint venture company jointly owned by the parties.

 Dale Vince & Ecotricity v HMRC EHWC 3144 (Ch) – acting for the Claimants and obtaining declarations that Mr Vince had been the legal and beneficial owner of trademarks in Ecotricity before he sold them to Ecotricity in 2007.